airshipit/governance/README.md

 promote standardization, define and organize the Airship versioning and release process.
 It is comprised of 5 members, who are elected by an election process.

+In the event of a dispute on topics falling strictly in the domain of Technical Committee responsibilities, the Technical Committee will be responsible for abritrating.
+For a resolution to be confirmed, a super majority (2/3) vote (rounded up to nearest whole number) of the Technical Committee is required.

 Technical Committee elections take place in June (5 seats available).
 Anyone who has demonstrated a commitment to Airship (community building, communications, or had code merged to the Airship project repositories) within the last 12 months is eligible to run for the Technical Committee.
 Anyone who is a Contributor (as defined above) before the election will be